 - Storm surge: Hurricanes can also cause storm surge, a particular risk in the state.
 New Hampshire ranks as the 19th highest state in the nation for storm surge risk.
-This is when an influx of water rushes ashore, causing flooding.
+Storms surge happens when an influx of water rushes ashore, causing flooding.

-- Winter storms: Blizzards and ice storms can wreak havoc on northeastern homes.
+- Winter storms: Blizzards and ice storms can wreak havoc on New Hampshire homes.
 Common damages include burst pipes, collapsed roofs and downed power lines and trees.
-The state also faces moderate risk of tornados, wildfires and earthquakes.

 Home insurance coverage options in New Hampshire

-- Flood insurance: Flood insurance is not typically included with the standard insurance policy, but this can be especially important for those living in flood-prone areas, like the coast of New Hampshire.
-You can buy a separate policy for damage due to floods from your insurance provider or through FEMA’s National Flood Insurance Program.
+- Flood insurance: Flood insurance is not typically included with a standard home insurance policy but can be especially important for those living in flood-prone areas, like the coast of New Hampshire.
+You usually obtain coverage by buying a separate flood insurance policy from your insurance provider or through FEMA’s National Flood Insurance Program.

-- Water backup and sewer coverage: The standard home insurance policy does not provide coverage when you have water overflow or sewer backup issues in your home.
+- Water backup and sewer coverage: A standard home insurance policy does not cover drain line or sewer backup issues in your home.
 However, many insurance companies offer the option of water backup and sewer coverage as an additional endorsement.

-- Earthquake insurance: The average home insurance policy does not include earthquake insurance, either, but you can add this coverage to your policy.
-It is available as an endorsement from most insurance providers.
+- Earthquake insurance: The average home insurance policy does not include earthquake insurance, either, but you can likely add this coverage to your policy.
+An earthquake endorsement is usually available as an optional coverage from most insurance providers.